 Best for Families

-Based on our independent testing, we think Aura is the best identity theft protection with dark web monitoring.
+Based on our independent testing, Aura is the best dark web monitoring service for most people.
 Aura offers an easy-to-use security suite at a good price point.
-LifeLock is the best for families, offering plans with dark web monitoring for couples and families with up to five kids.
-Meanwhile, OmniWatch offers budget-friendly protection for individuals.
+LifeLock is the best for families, offering dark web monitoring plans for couples and families with up to 10 kids.
+OmniWatch offers budget-friendly dark web monitoring for individuals.

 Read on to learn more about why we chose Aura, LifeLock, and OmniWatch as the best dark web monitoring services.